-Exclusivity arrangements are considered presumptively unlawful, but firms can submit evidence that the conduct is not capable of restricting competition and the Commission must then assess all the circumstances to determine whether the conduct is abusive (see response to question 14 above).
+Exclusivity arrangements are considered presumptively unlawful.
+Under the new framework of Intel judgment, however, firms can submit evidence that the conduct is not capable of restricting competition and the Commission must then assess all the circumstances to determine whether the conduct is abusive (see question 14).

-17 Predatory pricing
+17 | Predatory pricing